wpdas/reactive-singleton/README.md

 Reactive Singleton provides 2 more hooks to help you:

 - `useSingletonStatus` This hook will let the app know the current status of a specific Singleton's process.
-Returns "in_progress" when Singleton's values are being changed and "ready" when it has updated data.
+Returns "in_progress" when Singleton's values are being changed and "ready" when it has been updated.

-- `useWasDataUpdated` Lets the app know when the Singleton is not using default (data stored at the moment this hook was used) props anymore.
+- `useWasDataUpdated` Lets the app know when the Singleton is not using default (data stored at the moment this hook was used) props any more.
 Returns `true` or `false`.

 Basic usage example: